focuscanada/hubspot-custom-id/readme.md

 $sync->syncList($hubspot_list_id);
 ```

+##### 4. Make a workflow (optional)
+If you don't want it to run just as something like a cron job, or manually.
+Then you can deploy
+it to a server somewhere and create a workflow to access your script as a webhook.

 ### Credits
 I got the idea from the instructions at http://hubhacker.com/use-hubspot-vid-as-a-contact-property/ although I did not watch the video or download the script.